 It’s relatively easy to predict the rental income of a resale unit.
 You just need to look at what the current (or past) tenants have been paying.

 This is even more accurate than looking at rental income in the general vicinity (e.g. in the neighbourhood in general), as you can sometimes see the actual rental rates, for the specific unit you’re buying.
+Agents also have access to past rental transactions of a particular resale condo, so you can roughly work out the vacancy rate.

 There are fewer surprises, if you make proper checks